WRHR/reactive-circle/README.md

 ### ColorPicker

-This component render the color buttons.
+This component should render the color buttons.
 Pass some props (I'd recommend the setCircleFill method...)
 On the click of a button, get a color value and set the fill color of the circle.